HIGHWAY TO NOWHERE

 Winter 2025:

-Grant Monies Gone; Opportunity Missed
+Grant Monies Gone; Opportunity Missed, Long-Term Advocacy Initiated

 US Senators Van Hollen and Cardin are joined at the podium in Midtown-Edmondson by Congressman Mfume, Congressman Ruppersburger, Mayor Scott, Councilman Bullock, MD Transportation Secretary Wiedefeld and others.
 There was great talk then of how Baltimore is going to use the federal 2021 Infrastructure Bill to make a Highway to Nowhere reimagine a reality.
 But now, six months later, we’re staring down the prospect of missing the deadline entirely for capital funds.
 Will any of these leaders lead us to a successful proposal and capital funding in time?